T0nyX1ang/PlagChecker4Python/README.md

 **Note:** You can convert the code to detect other languages by changing the annotation flag and the regular expressions in the source code.

 ## Update Notes:

+### Version 0.5.1
+* Add a feature to let user decide $REJECT_LINE_SCORE.
+And if this fails, an error message will be shown.
+* Enable colors in parameter checking.
+* Change message displays in quiet mode(-q), showing those error messages now.

 ### Version 0.5.0
 * Make parameters to let user judge checking criterion.
 You can use -q/u/v to adjust **verbosity**, -l/n/s to adjust **$REJECT_LINE_SCORE**, -h to invoke **help**.
 Default criterion will be -u -v (if you use it as before).
 See help to get more infomation.